ecp4224/Sharp2D/README.md

 textJob.Add(textSprite);
 ```

-If you're using the `Sharp2D.Text` package, the `AddTextSprite` extension on
+If you're using the `Sharp2D.Text` namespace, the `AddTextSprite` extension on
 `GenericWorld` demonstrates how a small render job API can be wrapped for
 convenience.
 It ensures a `TextRenderJob` is present and adds the sprite in one
 call: